 There are a few disadvantages to using a UUID:

-- They carry no information about the record.
-For example, a primary key of SingerId and AlbumId has an inherent meaning, while a UUID does not.
+- They don't carry information about the record.
+For example, a primary key of

-- You lose locality between records that are related, which is why using a UUID eliminates hotspots.
+- You lose locality between related records, which is why using a UUID eliminates hotspots.

 Bit-reverse sequential values